-Use of sysctl, such as: sysctl -a, sysctl -aN sysctl kern.maxproc And, see /etc/sysctl.conf tail -f /var/log/messages and in another terminal start and stop the service you are trying to debug.
+Use of sysctl, such as:

+'''

+sysctl -a,

+sysctl -aN

+sysctl kern.maxproc

+'''

+And, see /etc/sysctl.conf

 Logs - How to Know What's Up

 - To configure what happens to events that are logged by applications using syslog, edit the file /etc/syslog.conf (see "man syslog.conf"). - Take a look at the file /var/log/messages.
 The "tail" command is very useful for this. - To troubleshoot start by typing: